Mohammad Hazratpour

-Mohammad Hazratpour (Persian: محمد حضرت پور, born 1982 in Urmia, West Azerbaijan Province, Iran) is an Iranian politician and the forty-first mayor of Urmia.
-He is elected by the city council of Urmia since June 2012.
+Mohammad Hazratpour (Persian: محمد حضرت پور, born 1982 in Urmia, West Azerbaijan province, Iran) is an Iranian politician and the forty-first mayor of Urmia.
+He was elected by the city council of Urmia in June 2012.

+He graduated with an associate degree in Electronics, then received a master's degree in political science.

-Hazratpour has external relations with the mayors of Erzurum, Turkey and consul general of Turkey in Urmia.
+Hazratpour had external relations with the mayors of Erzurum, Turkey and consul general of Turkey in Urmia.
 He also expanded Shahrdari Urmia F.C. and Shahrdari Urmia VC.
-His nephew, Rohollah Hazratpour is the member of parliament from Urmia.
+His nephew, Rohollah Hazratpour, is the member of parliament from Urmia.

+Hazratpour was arrested in January 2019, and officially resigned from the position of mayor on January 31 of that year.
+Subsequently, the city council elected his deputy mayor, Gholamreza Adaldoost, to the position of mayor.
+He was released on bail, but was arrested again for falsification of bail in April 2021.

+In May 2021, the Kurdistan Human Rights Association reported that Hazratpour, along with six other prisoners in the Central Prison in Urmia, went on a hunger strike to protest conditions in the prison.